 The historic ruling that gave the rebel Super League competition the green light for 1997 allowed Ridge to take up his role as the Warriors’ main man – but his three-season stint at the club could not have been in starker contrast to his ’96 heroics for Manly and the Kiwis.

 Injuries saw Ridge play just half of the Warriors’ games during the Super League premiership season.
 He missed six games of the 1998 NRL campaign, while an ugly spitting incident with a Canterbury Bulldogs fan brought his suitability to the captaincy under the microscope.
-Kearney was the chief back-up during Ridge’s frequent absences, but the gun back-rower joined Melbourne in 1999.
+Kearney was the primary back-up during Ridge’s frequent absences, but the gun back-rower joined Melbourne in 1999.

 Ridge then copped a three-match suspension early in 1999 for man-handling referee Paul Simpkins in an infamous loss to Balmain, before being outed for eight weeks for inexplicably raking the face of Canberra’s young winger Lesley Vainikolo – just two games into his return from the first ban.